Micro Torches, Part 1: The Which, What & Why of a Butane Micro Torch

-My other micro torch is the Max Flame torch.
+My other micro torch is the Max Flame torch, above.
 The flame on my Max Flame torch is wider and longer.
 That means I can solder bigger pieces with the Max Flame torch than with the Blazer.
 It’s helpful to have two torches to choose from when working on jewelry.
 I outlined what each type of torch can be used for in the jewelry-making process.

 Blazer vs Max Flame Micro Torch: When to Use Each One